 Which of the original WHER names do you like best?

-(Dotty is usually a nickname for Dorothy, so I combined them in the poll.)
+(Dotty is usually a nickname for Dorothy, so I combined them above.)

 Vida Jane Butler, who joined WHER later in the ’50s, was known on-air as “Janie Joplin.”
 She’d been told that Vida “was considered too old-fashioned and too Southern for WHER,” and the data backs it up: the name Vida was indeed out of fashion and associated with the south at that time.
 These days, though, Vida is picking up steam — particularly in California.
 Janie, on the other hand, saw peak usage in the mid-20th century and has been in decline ever since.